Geography of Japan: History

-During the Pleistocene (2.58 million years BCE) glacial cycles, the Japanese islands may have occasionally been connected to the Eurasian Continent via the Korea Strait and the Korean Peninsula or Sakhalin.
+During the Pleistocene (spanning 2.58 million-11,700 years ago) glacial cycles, the Japanese islands may have occasionally been connected to the Eurasian Continent via the Korea Strait and the Korean Peninsula or Sakhalin.
 The Sea of Japan was considered to be a frozen inner lake because of the lack of the warm Tsushima Current.
-Various plants and large animals, such as the Palaeoloxodon naumanni migrated into the Japanese archipelago.
+Various plants and large animals, such as the elephant Palaeoloxodon naumanni, migrated into the Japanese archipelago.

 The Sea of Japan was a landlocked sea when the land bridge of East Asia existed circa 18,000 BCE.
-During the glacial maximum the marine elevation was 200 meters lower than present.
-Thus Tsushima island in the Korea Strait was a land bridge that connected Kyushu and the southern tip of Honshu with the Korean peninsula.
-There was still several kilometers of sea to the west of the Ryukyu islands, and most of the Sea of Japan was open sea with a mean depth of 1,752 m.
-Comparatively, most of the Yellow Sea (Yellow Plane) had a semi-arid climate (dry steppe), because it was relatively shallow with a mean depth of 44 m.
-The Korean Peninsula was landlocked on the entire west and south side in the Yellow Plane.
-The onset of formation of the Japan Arc was in the Early Miocene (23 million years ago).
-The Early Miocene period was when the Sea of Japan started to open, and the northern and southern parts of the Japanese archipelago separated from each other.
+During the glacial maximum, the marine elevation was 200 meters lower than present.
+Thus, Tsushima island in the Korea Strait was a land bridge that connected Kyushu and the southern tip of Honshu with the Korean peninsula.
+There were still several kilometers of sea to the west of the Ryukyu islands, and most of the Sea of Japan was open sea with a mean depth of 1,752 m.
+Comparatively, most of the Yellow Sea (Yellow Plane) had a semi-arid climate (dry steppe) because it was relatively shallow, with a mean depth of 44 m.
+The Korean Peninsula was landlocked on the entire west and south sides of the Yellow Plane.
+The onset of the formation of the Japan Arc was in the Early Miocene (23 million years ago).
+The Early Miocene period was when the Sea of Japan started to open and the northern and southern parts of the Japanese archipelago separated from each other.
 The Sea of Japan expanded during the Miocene.

-The northern part of the Japanese archipelago was further fragmented until orogenesis of the northeastern Japanese archipelago began in the Late Miocene.
-The orogenesis of the high mountain ranges in northeastern Japan started in the Late Miocene and lasted in the Pliocene.
-The south part of the Japanese archipelago remained as a relatively large landmass.
+The northern part of the Japanese archipelago was further fragmented until the orogenesis of the northeastern Japanese archipelago began in the Late Miocene.
+The orogenesis of the high mountain ranges in northeastern Japan started in the Late Miocene and lasted into the Pliocene.
+The southern part of the Japanese archipelago remained a relatively large landmass.
 The land area expanded northward during the Miocene.

 During the advance of the last Ice Age, the world sea level dropped.
-This dried and closed the exit straits of the Sea of Japan one by one.
+This dried up and closed the exit straits of the Sea of Japan one by one.
 The deepest, and thus the last to close, was the western channel of the Korea Strait.
-There is controversy as to whether the Sea of Japan became a huge cold inland lake.
+There is controversy as to whether the Sea of Japan became a huge, cold inland lake.
 The Japanese archipelago had a taiga biome (open boreal woodlands).
-It was characterized by coniferous forests consisting mostly of pines, spruces and larches.
+It was characterized by coniferous forests consisting mostly of pines, spruces, and larches.
 Hokkaido, Sakhalin, and the Kuril islands had mammoth steppe biome (steppe-tundra).
-The vegetation was dominated by palatable high-productivity grasses, herbs and willow shrubs.
+The vegetation was dominated by palatable high-productivity grasses, herbs, and willow shrubs.